manifesting-ba/retail-project/README.md

 - **Bundle Low-profit category** (Milk):
   - Pair milk products with complementary goods such as cereals, cookies, or oats to encourage bundled purchases and lift average transaction values.

+❕ Detailed bundle recommendations and promotions will be presented in the Product Analysis section.

 ### 🛍 Product Analysis

 <img width="1287" height="315" alt="Item Performance Breakdown_ High vs  Low Performers (1)" src="https://github.com/user-attachments/assets/b2dd917d-ace9-40de-a8b8-6b7da06233e1" />

 ✒ **Observations**:
-- Item 25_FUR, 25_EHE, 25_BUT, 24_FUR, 25_FOOD lead in sales, making them key focus areas for growth.
+- With top sales performance, Item 25_FUR, 25_EHE, 25_BUT, 24_FUR, and 25_FOOD should be prioritized for targeted **marketing and promotional efforts to maximize growth**.

 <img width="1289" height="467" alt="Feuille 21 (1)" src="https://github.com/user-attachments/assets/18332c2a-bb63-4272-890e-1e2042c5bbba" />

 💡 **Recommendations**:
+-  **Strengthen & Leverage Offline Presence for In-store Leaders** (Item 24_FUR, 25_FUR, 25_EHE):
--  **Prioritize promotion** of these products.
+   - Upgrade showroom displays for Furniture products.
+   - Create an interactive demo zone for Item_25_EHE — let customers test the appliance before buying.
+   - Place these items near checkout or in high-traffic areas.
+   - Train staff to provide product expertise and cross-selling suggestions.
+- **Online Campaigns for Online-Favored Products** (Item 25_BUT, 25_FOOD):
+  - Increase paid ads and social media promotions for these items.
+  - Offer “online-only” perks such as free delivery, extra loyalty points, or flash sales.
+  - Feature these products prominently on the homepage and in email campaigns.
-- **Deep-Dive into Profitability**: While these items lead in sales, analyze their profit margins to ensure they also contribute to net profit—not just revenue.
+- **Deep-Dive into Profitability**:
+  - While these items lead in sales, it's crucial that we analyze their profit margins to ensure they also contribute to net profit—not just revenue.

 <img width="1287" height="603" alt="Item Performance Overview (5) (3)" src="https://github.com/user-attachments/assets/7f461401-5394-494f-9553-5538d27b3679" />